Can Carpets and Rugs be Toxic? (Truth Revealed)

 The Final Word

-We started by asking "Can carpets and rugs be toxic" and unfortunately the evidence shows that they can.
+We started by asking, "Can carpets and rugs be toxic?" and unfortunately, the evidence shows that they can.

-If like me you prioritize healthy living, I fully understand it can be scary to realize you've been sharing your home with potentially harmful chemicals.
+If, like me, you prioritize healthy living, I fully understand it can be scary to realize you've been sharing your home with potentially harmful chemicals.

 If you already have an old carpet, chances are most of the off-gassing will have happened already, so changing it now just for the sake of it is likely to be an unnecessary expense.